dynobase-icon

 28. Starting to use DynamoDB?
 Try PartiQL

 If you're just starting to use DynamoDB, you might be initially discouraged by its unconventional query syntax.
-If you want to use SQL-like query language to work with DynamoDB, you can do that using PartiQL.
+If you want to use a SQL-like query language to work with DynamoDB, you can do that using PartiQL.
+This can make the transition easier for those familiar with SQL.

 29. Use S3 Export and Athena for full-table analytics